Command Line Interface

 fhir4ds --help

-The current CLI surface focuses on Digital Quality Measure evaluation:
+The current CLI surface covers Digital Quality Measure evaluation and a local CQL conformance facade:

 fhir4ds dqm --help